 If there are multiple claimants involved in the same accident caused by the same at-fault driver the insurance policy limits on the at-fault vehicle will be split up amongst all the claimants and can reduce the amount that is recovered.

 This is why it is important to ensure that you have proper coverage on your own policy of insurance because there are situations where the at-fault driver may be underinsured and your own policy can step in and increase the available limits.
-Please speak to one of our attorneys today for clarification.
+Please speak to one of our lawyers today for clarification.

 b.
 The monetary value of a particular injury is based on and set by case law, which limits the amount you can recover.